FREQUENTLY ASKED QUESTIONS

 The Village of Spring Valley is mostly in the Town of Ramapo with a bit sticking into the Town of Clarkstown to the west.
 The NY State Thruway (I-87) is adjacent to the village.
 Former names for Spring Valley were Pascack and Pot Cheese Hollow.

-Bobby Johnson is the Superintendent of the Department of Public Works.
+Wayne Ballard is the Superintendent of the Department of Public Works.
 Barry Battle is the Supervisor.

 The Village code only allows for 5 large parts of garbage, I.e. a bed frame or bed mattress, on a property for pick once every week.
 Our D.P.W. is not responsible for large piles of garbage.
 It is up to the resident to comply with village code and remove the garbage.

 Code Enforcement aims to preserve and enhance the safety, appearance and economic stability of our community through the diligent enforcement of applicable ordinances and land use regulations.
 We want to keep our community safe and beautiful.
 For more information on your responsibility as a resident to keep our village beautiful, follow the links below.

 This is what you will need to get a building permit.